kjamesxyz/kjamesxyz/README.md

 - 👋 Hi, I’m @kjamesxyz
-- 👀 I’m interested in mathematics
+- 👀 I’m interested in applied mathematics, and science as a whole
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Inverse Runge Kutte methods
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on high-performance computing related to numerical solutions to partial differential equations
-- 📫 How to reach me ...
+- 📫 You can reach me at kohl.james@ttu.edu

 <!---
 kjamesxyz/kjamesxyz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.